Skip to contents

 ## Step 3: Run CalculateAnnotationStatistics

-output <- CalculateAnnotationStatistics(data = spotted, mz.assay = "Spatial",pathway.assay="SPM_pathway", mz.slot = "counts", return.top = FALSE)
+output <- CalculateAnnotationStatistics(data = spotted, mz.assay = "Spatial",pathway.assay="SPM_pathway", mz.slot = "counts", return.top = TRUE)

 After running CalculateAnnotationStatistics the output will be a dataframe containing the most likely annotation for each m/z value based on correlations with pathway expression.
 Lets subset this output to look at our spiked-in metabolites: